Pseudowire Emulation Edge to Edge (pwe3)

 Pseudowire Emulation Edge to Edge (PWE3) will specify the

-security of services emulated over IETF specified PSNs.
+and security of services emulated over IETF-specified PSNs.

-for the satisfactory operation of the service.
-Emulation
+operation of the service.
+Emulation necessarily involves a

-operation on the traditional service, unless required as
+the traditional service, unless required as part of the

 unless there are technical reasons why the existing mechanisms